giuseppecossu/go-to-live-kata/README.md

 Setup OpenStack CLI and run a simple test
 -----------------------------------------

-In this repository you can find two bash scripts
+In this repository you can find two bash scripts:

 1. setup_test_environment.sh : it sets up the OpenStack CLI using virtualenv, loads the OpenStack credentials, creates a keypair on OpenStack and add an Ubuntu14.04 image.

 2. test_wordpress_template.sh : launch the heat template and check if the Wordpress version is correctly installed.